1 year full-time

-You'll be able to choose from a range of project areas in order to carry out research in your area of interest.
-Projects will be supervised by an academic member of staff, and may also involve collaboration with industry.
-You will be allocated to Project Area Groups that correspond with larger research projects that are currently taking place within the Green Chemistry Centre of Excellence.
+For your research project you'll choose from a range of research areas.
+Projects are supervised by an academic member of staff, and may also involve collaboration with industry.
+MSC projects are usually associated with larger research projects that are currently taking place within the Green Chemistry Centre of Excellence.

 Projects can vary each year, but examples of recent MSc students' research includes:

-You will produce a substantial written report, a group report, and an oral presentation on your individual research.
+You will produce a substantial written report and deliver an oral presentation on your individual research project.